ZapriteApp/zaprite-for-woocommerce/readme.md

 ln -s <path to the cloned repo>/zaprite-for-woocommerce/plugin <path to local wordpress>/wp-content/plugins/zaprite-payment-gateway
 ```

-Next you need to set an environment variable to point to your local instance of Zaprite.
+Next you need to set an environment variable to point to your local instance of
+Zaprite.
 You can set this at the web server level in Flywheel Locals.
+If your
-If your instance of Wordpress uses nginx you can "Go to site folder" then open `conf/nginx/site.conf.hbs`.
+instance of WordPress uses nginx you can "Go to site folder" then open
+`conf/nginx/site.conf.hbs`.
 Add this in the `location ~ \.php$` config:

 ```
 fastcgi_param ZAPRITE_APP_URL 'http://localhost:3000';